Node.js Buffer Operations: Views, Copies, and Memory Ownership

 Memory Profiling Data

 Use a small script when you want to demonstrate the retention behavior on your own machine.
-Run it with node --expose-gc buffer-retention.mjs so the script can request a GC between snapshots.
+Run it with node --expose-gc buffer-retention.mjs so the script can request garbage collection between snapshots.
+Start with the garbage collection guard and formatting helper -

 if (typeof global.gc !== "function") {